swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 // regex: Regex<(Substring, Substring)>
 ```

-Additionally, this syntax provides a way to write a regex literal without needing to upgrade to a new language mode.
+Additionally, it allows for a multi-line mode when the opening delimiter is followed by a new line.

 #### Escaping of backslashes